Racist Attack at the Mall

 “It’s a new thing,” a disembodied voice nearby chimed in as the lights went out for the first trailer.

-The squatter begrudgingly stood up and moved away, muttering under their breath.
+The squatters begrudgingly stood up and moved away, muttering under their breath.
 But they moved.

 I gave a mental high-five to the voice that had joined me in insisting on justice.
 I don’t know if the seat squatters suffered from prejudice, racism, or just garden-variety bully complexes.